 - the vehicle’s dealer trade-in value is $5,000.00 or more

-If the vehicle’s dealer trade-in value is less than $5,000.00, then the vehicle will not be approved for seizure unless extenuating circumstances exist (values from internet estimate sites are acceptable).
-Extenuating circumstances must be determined by contacting the Troop Legal Advisor, who will subsequently notify the appropriate Chief.
+If the vehicle’s dealer trade-in value is less than $5,000.00, the vehicle will not be approved for seizure unless extenuating circumstances exist (values from internet estimate sites are acceptable).
+Extenuating circumstances must be determined by contacting the Troop Legal Advisor, who will notify the appropriate Chief.

 Generally, any vehicle that is inoperable and damaged to the extent of being considered “totaled” (i.e., the repairs will be more expensive than the value of the vehicle itself) will not be seized or considered for forfeiture.

 Regardless of the value of the vehicle, if the vehicle was driven by a person charged with any traffic-related felony that would create a threat to the public safety if the vehicle is not seized (e.g., felony DWLSR, permanent revocations, 3 DUI within ten (10) years, fourth (4th) or subsequent DUI, manslaughter, etc.), regardless of value.

 Vehicles that meet the requirements for seizure pursuant to Florida DUI law will be processed for forfeiture regardless of value.

 FHP Seizure Based on VIN, Title, or Odometer Fraud